anastar99/ZotNotify/README.md

 # To Come
 - monitor a department section
-- data base to keep track of classes currently monitoring/previously monitored
+- cache allowing for faster data retrival times